dougrosman/saic-webart-fa19/docs/assignments/rushkoff-reading.md

     1. Does learning how to code feel empowering?
 Why or why not?
     <br>

-Download and read the reading here: https://dougrosman.github.io/saic-webart-fa19/readings/Rushkoff-Program_or_be_Programmed.pdf
+Download and read the reading here: <a href="https://dougrosman.github.io/saic-webart-fa19/readings/Rushkoff-Program_or_be_Programmed.pdf" target="blank">here</a>.
 <br>